benpages/netlify_starter_site/src/blog/coffee-alternatives.md

 Matcha is a great alternative to coffee because it provides sustained energy.
 Unlike coffee, it's unlikely you'll experience a crash after a cup or two of matcha.

 Matcha powder is bright green.
-It tastes grassy, bitter, and umami (“pleasant savory taste”).
+It tastes grassy, bitter, and umami (meaning "pleasant savory taste").

 You can prepare it in several ways, but the most common is to dissolve it in hot water.